The ultimate guide to bitcoin-backed Loans

 Bitcoin is a “bearer instrument.”
 Whoever controls the private keys to the bitcoin, controls that bitcoin.
 As many exchange hacks over the years have taught us, there is no guarantee that a custodian won’t lose your bitcoin.

 This means it is extremely important to understand where and how your bitcoin is stored.
-Be sure to ask any bitcoin loan provider how the bitcoin will be secured.
+Be sure to ask any bitcoin-backed loan provider how the bitcoin will be secured.

-At Unchained Capital, we believe you should have the maximum control and transparency possible.
-When you take out a loan, you can hold 1 of 3 keys, which ensures that your assets are segregated in a dedicated multisignature address, and that the assets remain in your title.
-This also means that Unchained Capital is unable to lend out your collateral to others for additional yield (a process commonly referred to as rehypothecation).
+At Unchained, we believe you should have the maximum control and transparency possible.
+When you take out a loan, you hold 1 of 3 keys, which you can use to confirm that your assets are segregated in a dedicated multisignature address.
+This also means that Unchained is unable to lend out your collateral to others for additional yield (a process commonly referred to as rehypothecation).

 In this way, we minimize the counterparty risk for the custody of your bitcoin and eliminate the possibility of socialized losses, which is a common occurrence for losses from rehypothecated trades.